Buying Equipment / in North America

 - Mind Games Express: They have stores located in Ontario and British Columbia, and also ship items in Canada, to the US and worldwide.
 They sell a limited selection of Go sets at high prices.
 They also have an ebay store that occasionally sells the Go sets.
 (2014 April)

 - Snakes and Lattes: Their online shop sells a small Go set and ships to Canada and US.
 (2014 April)

 - Strategy Games: They have stores in Montreal, Ottawa and Toronto and also ship in Canada, to the US and worldwide.
 They sell a large selection of Go sets at competitive prices.
 (RECOMMENDED) (2017 June)

 - Strategy Games: They sell a large selection of Go set at competitive prices.
 (2017 June)

 - Le Valet d'Coeur: This store has a nice selection of Go equipment.
 (2012 November)

 - Strategy Games: On Bank, a bit North of Somerset.
 Decent portable boards (nice stones and full size roll up board in a nylon carry case with strap, $69), a few other boards or sets (pretty basic) and a few Go books.
 They can order other things, basically anything their larger Montreal or Toronto stores have.

 - Chinatown is along Somerset West.
 A few stores have go equipment, nothing high-end.
 About half a block East of Bronson, near the Shanghai restaurant, is one with boards for $17 (as of early 2014).

 - Mission Fun and Games: They have a small selection of glass stones, table boards, bowls, and folding boards as well as retail and travel box sets.
 (July 2013)

-- Snakes and Lattes: Located at 600 Bloor Street West (west of Bathurst Street), they sell a small Go set.
-(2014 April)
+- Snakes and Lattes: Located at 600 Bloor Street West, 489 College Street and 45 Eglinton Avenue East, they sell a small Go set.
+(2017 December)